Generic selectors

 You can spend it on:

-• Staff CPD, mentoring, training and resources to make sure the future quality of the teaching of sport is sustainable
+• Staff CPD, mentoring, training as well as resources to make sure the future quality of the teaching of sport is sustainable

 • Encouraging active break times